 Landing Page Optimization (LPO) is a subset of Conversion Rate Optimization (CRO).
 It’s the process of reaching the highest possible conversions by improving the performance of specific elements on a landing page.
 Optimizing your landing pages and smartly aligning its elements can increase conversions by 86%.
 Can you imagine your best-selling product selling 86% more?
 So it would be better to discover the problems that should be fixed in your landing pages to reach this percent.

 There are numerous tips and tools available to help you in boosting your landing page.
-Scrolling down this article, you will get familiar with the eight main landing page optimization tools.
+You will get familiar with the eight main landing page optimization tools when you scroll down this article.
 Moreover, you will learn about different elements you need to improve for a highly optimized landing page.
-You will also be introduced to other similar tools, giving you more freedom to choose from various options based on your needs and ease of use.
+You will also be introduced to similar tools, giving you more freedom to choose from various options based on your needs and ease of use.

 In this article, you will learn: